 Table D: Cultivation Marijuana Establishment Agents.
-Shall apply solely to applicants for registration as an agent at a Marijuana Establishment licensed pursuant to 935 CMR 500.100 as a Marijuana Cultivator or Craft Marijuana Cooperative under 935 CMR 500.050.
+Shall apply solely to applicants for registration as an agent at a Marijuana Establishment licensed pursuant to 935 CMR 500.100: Application For Licensing of Marijuana Establishments as a Marijuana Cultivator or Craft Marijuana Cooperative under 935 CMR 500.050: Marijuana Establishments.